tysker/Datamatiker3Semester.io/deploymentmaven.md

 _sudo nano /etc/tomcat8/tomcat-users.xml_

-Insert the following after line 21 in the file – please use your own password!
+* Insert the following after line 21 in the file – please use your own password!
+  * The manager-gui role will allow you to add war-files using Tomcat’s  “Web Application Manager”.
+The manager-script role will allow you to upload war-files using Maven

 _\<role rolename="manager-gui"/\>_